unibg-seclab/unibg-seclab.github.io/content/people/dario/index.md

   website: https://dariofad.github.io
 ---

-Dario Facchinetti is a post-doctoral researcher with Università degli Studi di Bergamo.
-He likes to spend time inside the Emacs ecosystem, programming and learning about security.
-He is interested in operating systems (Linux, Android), programming languages and data structures, backend programming, and applied cryptography.
+Dario Facchinetti is an Assistant Professor at the Università degli Studi di Bergamo.
+He enjoys spending time within the Emacs ecosystem, programming, and learning about security.
+His interests include operating systems (Linux, Android), applied cryptography, and the Japanese language.